 There are many ways to learn software engineering skills.
 You can earn a degree in computer science, attend a bootcamp, or even find free online courses to grow your software development toolkit.
-An apprenticeship is another great way to earn experience while earning a salary.
-Take a look below at our guide to software engineering apprenticeships.
+A software engineering apprenticeship is another great way to gain experience while earning a salary.

 What Is a Software Engineering Apprenticeship?

-A software engineering apprenticeship is an arrangement where employers train potential employees with a mixture of coursework and hands-on work experience.
+A software engineering apprenticeship is a kind of IT apprenticeship where employers train potential employees with a mixture of coursework and hands-on work experience.
 After an apprentice completes the program, the company offering the apprenticeship often hires them immediately.
-This makes it a great option for code newbies and career changers.
+This makes it an excellent option for code newbies and career changers.

 Many apprenticeships are paid or sponsored by employers, which makes them a better choice than internships.
 Internships are often unpaid and less intensive.
 Apprenticeships are longer and give you more of an opportunity to learn what you need to know.